X16Community/x16-docs/X16 Reference - 04 - KERNAL.md

 The device number corresponds to the hardware device where the file lives.
 On the X16,
 $08 would be the SD card.

-The secondary address has some special meanings.
-FILLMEIN
+The secondary address has some special meanings:

+When used with `OPEN` on disk type devices, the following applies:

+  * 0 = Load (open for read)
+  * 1 = Save (open for write)
+  * 2-14 = Read mode, by default.
+Write, Append, and Modify modes can be specified in the SETNAM filename string as the third argument, e.g. `"FILE.DAT,S,W"` for write mode.
+The seek command "P" is available in any mode.
+  * 15 = Command Channel (for sending special commands to CMDR-DOS or the disk device)

+When used with `LOAD` the following applies:

+  * 0 = Load the data to address specified in the X and Y register of the LOAD call, regardless of the address header.
+The two-byte header itself is not loaded into RAM.
+  * 1 = Load to the address specified in the file's header.
+The two-byte header itself is not loaded into RAM.
+  * 2 = Load the data to address specified in the X and Y register of the LOAD call.
+The entire file is loaded ("headerless").

+For more information see [Chapter 11: Working with CMDR-DOS](X16%20Reference%20-%2011%20-%20Working%20with%20CMDR-DOS.md)

 ---

 #### Function Name: `SETNAM`

 Purpose: Set file name
 Call Address: \$FFBD
 Communication Registers: .A, .X, .Y
 Preparatory routines: SETLFS
 Error returns: None
 Registers affected: .A, .X, .Y

 **Description:** Inform the kernal the name of the file that is to later be opened.
  A is filename length, X is low byte of filename pointer, Y is high byte of filename pointer.